 Inserting formulas in Google Sheets for an entire column can significantly enhance your data processing efficiency.
 Whether you are dealing with basic arithmetic or complex data operations, applying formulas to entire columns saves time.

 In this guide, you'll learn the step-by-step process of applying formulas in Google Sheets for an entire column.
-We will also explore why Sourcetable is a better alternative to using Google Sheets.
+We will also explore why Sourcetable, an AI-powered spreadsheet solution, offers a better alternative to traditional spreadsheet functions.

 To use the ARRAYFORMULA